sime2408/scrapalot-research-assistant/README.md

 TRANSLATE_SRC_LANG: If you want to translate answers from this language
 TRANSLATE_DST_LANG: If you want to translate answers to this language

-TTS_ENABLED: Whether CLI text-to-speech is enabled or not
-TTS_SPEED: Speed of TTS voice

 CLI_COLUMN_WIDTH: How wide will be each column when printing subdirectories of database or source documenets
 CLI_COLUMN_NUMBER: How many columns by default will be shown in CLI